• Skip to main content

 • Make hummus - instead of pumpkin use this butternut squash in this Pumpkin Hummus recipe.

-• In pancakes - swap the pumpkin to butternut squash and make my Gluten Free Pumpkin Pancakes
+• In pancakes - swap the pumpkin for butternut squash and make my Gluten Free Pumpkin Pancakes

 • Instead of dessert - with a scoop of vanilla ice cream!